Osheah/p4da-numpy-random/README.md

 ### opening a jupyter notebook

 Jupyter notebooks have the extension ipynb.
-When you find a notebook that you want to look at or edit, dont click on it; Instead right click and save it to your local pc.
+When you find a notebook that you want to look at or edit, don't click on it; Instead right click and save it to your local pc.
 Then open jupyter notebook via the cmder commandline and navigate to the notebook.
 NB; **before opening the notebook make sure the notebook is saved in a sub directory of the cmder path**.
 Jupyter notebooks cannot access any files that are not within the path when the kernal is called.

 ## Authors